Ingvord/tango-v10-design-doc/docs/index.md

 ![](images/UsersCode_toCoreLib.png)

-This ideas will be presented in more details in the part N **TODO**
+These ideas will be presented in more details in the part N **TODO**

 Protocols